 Welcome to our Guild Wars 2 Raid Tanking Guide.
 If you’re reading this guide, you have an interest in filling the role of raid tank.
 The following guide, compiled by myself and my guild will assist newcomers to the tanking role.

 The assumption is that you know the boss mechanics, and how the encounters work.
-You should have a good understanding of all the boss mechanics before hand, if you don’t, we highly recommend not filling this role until you do.
+You should have a good understanding of all the boss mechanics before hand.
+If you don’t I highly recommend not filling this role until you do.

 There are multiple ways to tank in raids, but the most commonly requested class is a Chronotank.
-Many classes can fill this role, so don’t fret if you don’t tank on this class.
-This guide references where you should be doing at a given time.
+Several classes can fill this role, so don’t fret if you don’t tank on this class.

 Keep in mind that your groups overall damage accounts for positioning on a lot of bosses.
 It’s highly possible that some things happen sooner or later than expected.

 Special Thanks: Jojo, Joy and Marcus who helped compile this guide for you the reader.

 During this phase you will keep Vale Guardian by the Blue or Red Pylon (depending on the tanks preference).
 Throughout the whole phase you want to keep it in the same position so that the most damage can be applied without any complications (orange marker on the map below).